Poble Sec in Sants-Montjuïc

-Poble Sec is a region of nearly 70 hectares, the long strip of land stretching between the Mountains of Montjuic and an area spreading out from the middle of Paral·lel.
+Poble Sec is a region of nearly 70 hectares; the long strip of land stretching between the Mountains of Montjuïc and an area spreading out from the middle of Paral·lel.
 In Catalan, Poble Sec means “Dry Village”, a name that comes from the shortage of running water in the early days of this neighborhood.
-No longer dry, Poble Sec is now a neighborhood known for its proximity to the majestic Montjuic Mountains and its incredible views of green landscape, studded with museums, parks, entertainment venues, and sports facilities.
+Nowadays, Poble Sec is now a neighborhood known for its proximity to the majestic Montjuïc Mountains and its incredible views of green landscape, studded with museums, parks, entertainment venues, and sports facilities.

 This area is very safe and primarily residential, although there is room for plenty of entertainment.
 During your stay in Poble Sec you can keep yourself occupied by indulging in popular forms of amusement, including parties, events, theatrical productions, popular bars and even nightclubs.
 This area is pretty quiet during the day for those who come prefer a bit of rest and relaxation during the day before coming alive at night.

 However, as the area is quite residential, you will find yourself surrounded by a wide range of amenities, such as supermarkets, pharmacies, grocery stores, markets, bakeries and shopping centers.
 It´s also just a great place to wander around and rest your mind.